1 Legal framework

 5.6 Upon termination of the operating lease, how is repossession of the aircraft effected?
 Can airports assert a lien over all of the lessee's aircraft until unpaid charges have been discharged?

-Upon termination of the lease, the lessor is entitled to repossess the aircraft and export it from Turkey by completing the relevant procedure before the Civil Aviation Authority and Customs, and settling the necessary charges.
+Upon lease termination, the lessor is entitled to repossess the aircraft and export it from Türkiye by completing the required procedures with the Civil Aviation Authority and through Customs, by settling the necessary charges.

 5.7 What disputes typically arise over operating leases in your jurisdiction and how are these typically resolved?

-Neither the filing authority where the lease is registered, where applicable, nor the Civil Aviation Authority will verify whether the aircraft has been redelivered with all conditions fulfilled.
-Therefore, in order to determine whether the aircraft is ready to be deregistered, the Civil Aviation Authority will seek a letter of confirmation from the relevant filing authority or from the competent court that the lease has been terminated and the aircraft may thus be deregistered.
+Neither the filing authority where the lease is registered, if applicable, nor the Civil Aviation Authority will confirm whether an aircraft has been redelivered with all conditions met.
+Therefore, in order to determine whether an aircraft is ready to be deregistered, the Civil Aviation Authority will seek a letter of confirmation from the relevant filing authority or from the competent court that:

 5.8 What other considerations should be borne in mind when concluding an aircraft lease in your jurisdiction?

-The Cape Town Convention on International Interests in Mobile Equipment and the Protocol to the Cape Town Convention on International Interests in Mobile Equipment on Matters specific to Aircraft Equipment are in force in Turkey, which has a stable legal system.
-Therefore, the prevailing laws should apply, unless a worst-case scenario arises causing temporary changes in the laws.
+The Cape Town Convention on International Interests in Mobile Equipment and the Protocol to the Cape Town Convention on International Interests in Mobile Equipment on Matters specific to Aircraft Equipment are in force in Türkiye, which provides a stable legal framework.
+Therefore, the prevailing laws should apply unless, in the worst-case scenario, consequences arise that create a temporary change in the laws in force.

 6 Security